 Whipping out the iron rod, Pilgrim [Sun Wukong] shouted, “Catch him!”
 Eight Rules [Zhu Bajie] at once attacked with even greater ferocity, and the monster fled in defeat.
 “Don’t spare him,” yelled Pilgrim.
 “We must catch him!”
 Wielding rod and rake, the two of them gave chase down the mountain.
 In panic, the monster resorted to the trick of the gold cicada casting its shell (emphasis added): he rolled on the ground and changed back into the form of a tiger.
 Pilgrim and Eight Rules would not let up.
 Closing in on the tiger, they intended to dispose of him once and for all.
 When the monster saw them approaching, he again stripped himself of his own hide and threw the skin over a large piece of rock, while his true form changed into a violent gust of wind heading back the way he had come.
 (Wu & Yu, 2012, vol. 1, p.
 401).

-I would like to further suggest the name Golden Cicada Elder (Jin chanzi, 金蟬子) might have been chosen to serve as a pun for “child or student of Chan” (chanzi, 禪子) (fig. 4).
+I would like to further suggest that the name Master Golden Cicada (Jinchan zi, 金蟬子) might have been chosen to serve as a pun for “child or student of Chan” (Chanzi, 禪子) (fig. 4).
 While the historical Xuanzang was the patriarch of the Yogacara school of Chinese Buddhism (Robert & David, 2013, pp. 1015-1016), the novel closely associates him with Chan:

-If true, this would mean the cicada-like spiritual transformation was based around a pun.
+If true, this would mean that the cicada-like spiritual transformation is based around a pun.

 Fig. 4 – The similarities in form and pronunciation of chanzi (larger version).